 Entryways have a structure to them and you can add a very heavy, monolithic piece of furniture that's going to stay there.

 'While you wouldn't necessarily want to have a very chunky, oversized marble table in the living room as you wouldn't be able to move it around, it can stay in place in the hall,' says Charu.

-Make sure you don't add furniture that blocks the flow of the space.
-You really want to look at where the entrance hall is bringing you and make sure that the flow and movement is protected.
+Make sure you don't select furniture that blocks the flow of the space from front porch ideas to entryway to hall.
+You really want to look at the entire journey and make sure that the flow and movement is protected.